aws-samples/aws-security-reference-architecture-examples/README.md

 The AWS service configurations and resources (e.g. IAM roles and policies) deployed by these templates are deliberately very restrictive.
 They are intended to illustrate an implementation pattern rather than provide a complete solution.
 You may need to modify and tailor these solutions to suit your environment and security needs.

-The examples within this repository have been deployed and tested within an `AWS Control Tower` environment using `AWS CloudFormation` as well as the `Customizations for AWS Control Tower (CfCT)` solution.
+The examples within this repository have been deployed and tested within an `AWS Control Tower` environment using `AWS CloudFormation` as well as the `Customizations for AWS Control Tower (CFCT)` solution.

 ## Getting Started with SRA